 What is Sfumato?

-The term Sfumato derives from the Italian word for smoke or dissipation and gradual vanishing of smoke into the air.
+The term Sfumato is derived from the Italian word for smoke or dissipation and gradual vanishing of smoke into the air.
 Leonardo explained this through his note,

 “Your shadows and lights should be blended without lines or borders in the manner of smoke losing itself in the air.”